-S Verify that the System i TCP/IP interface is active.
+E Verify that the System i TCP/IP interface is active.
 Use the command: WRKTCPSTS and then select option 1.

-4 Turn the printer on and wait until the printer's control panel displays READY.
+Turn the printer on and wait until the printer's control panel displays READY.

-E To verify that the printer is connected to System i, ping the printer from a System i workstation with one of the following commands:
+5 To verify that the printer is connected to System i, ping the printer from an System i workstation with one of the following commands: